Products

 2. Schedule a date to take your DAT.

-If you are chosen, they will send you an offer of admission and enrollment information.
+The admission committee can also send you a supplementary application.
+If they choose you, they’ll send you an offer of admission and enrollment information.

 Application Fees

-The ADEA AADSAS charges $259 (USD) for the first program to which you apply and $112 for each additional program to which you apply.
-Some programs may have supplemental fees, as well.
+The ADEA AADSAS charges $259 (USD) for the first program you apply to and $112 for each additional program.
+Some programs may have supplemental fees.

 Fee assistance is available for qualifying applicants.
 Learn more about whether or not you qualify for financial aid here.